pkhungurn/talking-head-anime-demo/README.md

 * The *manual poser* allows the user to pose an anime character by manually manipulating sliders.
 * The *puppeteer* makes an anime character imitate the head movement of the human capture by a webcam feed.

+## Hardware Requirements

+As with many modern machine learning projects written with PyTorch, this piece of code requires **a recent and powerful Nvidia GPU** to run.
+I have personally run the code on a Geforce GTX 1080 Ti and a Titan RTX.

+Also, the peppeteer tool requires a webcam.

 ## Dependencies

 * Python >= 3.6